NJ Rent Increase Laws

 hash-markIs There a Rent Increase Limit in NJ?

 No, there is no statewide rent increase limit, but there are local municipal laws that control rent in certain areas of the state.
-The rent increase limits in these municipalities are anywhere from 2-6% per year.
+The rent increase limits in these municipalities are anywhere from 2% to 6% per year.
 Others set the limit based on the consumer price index.
 So, in areas with no rent regulation, landlords can increase the rent as much as they want (within reason).

 Yes, tenants do have rights when their rent is increased.
 The landlord is required to follow specific protocols if they wish to increase the rent.
 First, they must wait for the present lease to expire and give you fair notice that the rent is increasing.
 Plus, they must offer you the option of a new lease at a higher price.